kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index.md

 - Read [CrowdStrike outage explained: What caused it and what’s next](https://www.techtarget.com/WhatIs/feature/Explaining-the-largest-IT-outage-in-history-and-whats-next)
   - **Prompt 1:** What do you think about the CrowdStrike outage?
 It was not a cyberattack, but some say it was worse.
 Explain your thoughts in your Fieldpad.

+- In preparation for the work tomorrow, go to [TryHackMe: Linux Fundamentals Part 1](https://tryhackme.com/room/linuxfundamentalspart1) and glance through the content.
+If you are already familiar with Linux, this room will go quickly and you can move on to [TryHackMe: Linux Fundamentals Part 2](https://tryhackme.com/room/linuxfundamentalspart2), if not it will go more slowly.
+Either is fine.
+I would like for you to spend 30 minutes and just get as far as you get.
+  - **Prompt 2:** How far did you get?
+What did you learn about Linux from this/these room(s)?

 - Complete [6.9 Lab: Exploiting Log4j](https://runestone.academy/ns/books/published/KIIS_security_2025/lab-exploiting-log4j.html)
   - **Prompt 2:** What did you learn from the lab?
 Did you have any difficulties?
 Explain.